Frank Tashlin: Animator and brief career as cartoonist

-Afterward, he served as production manager at Columbia Pictures' Screen Gems animation studio in 1941.
-He effectively ran the studio and hired many former Disney staffers who had left as a result of the Disney animators' strike.
-He launched The Fox and the Crow series, one of the better products of the studio.
+Tashlin left Disney as a result of the Disney animators' strike in 1941.
+Afterward, he moved to Columbia Pictures' Screen Gems animation studio with other Disney staffers, serving as a director and producer at the studio.
+He launched The Fox and the Crow series and helped improve the studio's low quality output to a degree of prestige.
 He was fired over an argument with the executives of Columbia.

-Tashlin rejoined the Warner directors of "Termite Terrace" in 1942.
+Tashlin rejoined the Warner directors of "Termite Terrace" in 1942 after Norman McCabe was drafted into the army.
 One of his directorial efforts was Porky Pig's Feat (1943), the final black-and-white appearance of Porky Pig.
 He stayed with the studio during World War II and worked on numerous wartime shorts, including the Private Snafu educational films.
 Shortly after he left Warner Bros. in late 1944, he directed some stop-motion puppet films for John Sutherland in 1946.
 Robert McKimson took over his unit after his departure from the studio.
 His only Bugs Bunny shorts were The Unruly Hare and Hare Remover.
 The latter was also his last credit at Warner Bros.

 Martha Sigall described him as "Here today, gone tomorrow.
 Now you see him, now you don't.
 That was Frank Tashlin, who would be working at Leon Schlesinger's one day, and, suddenly, gone the next day."